Best Waterproof Subfloor Material: 6 Options

 But technically both are different because the subfloor is a structural part of a home that provides support for the main floor.
 While the underlayment is a covering to protect the main floor from moisture.

-Also, underlayment provides comfort feel underfoot, on a flat surface and helps to soundproof a surface floor.
+Also, underlayment provides a comfortable feel underfoot, on a flat surface, and helps to soundproof a surface floor.

 Surface Floor